 Regardless of your reasoning for switching dog food, doing so can sometimes be tricky.
 Some dogs have very sensitive gastrointestinal systems, and switching to a new food can cause diarrhea and stomach upset, while other dogs have ironclad stomachs.
 You could give one dog a different kind of food every day, and they would never be affected.

 But you could slightly switch one little thing about another dog food, and they could have diarrhea for a week.
-Because it can be such an individual situation, we wanted to cover all the bases in this article as much as we can, so that you can switch your dog’s food with no problems.
+Because it can be such an individual situation, we wanted to cover all the bases in this article as much as we can so that you can switch your dog’s food with no problems.

 The 6 Steps to Switch Your Dog’s Food

-1. Speak with Your Vet
+1. Speak With Your Vet

 Before you ever change your dog’s diet, it is very important to consult with your veterinarian.

 Every dog is different.
 Some are very healthy their entire lives, despite diet changes or environmental factors.
 They tend to live to an old age and have a relatively normal life.
 Other dogs seem to have a problem right from the get-go.
-It seems no matter what kind of diet they have, their stomach, skin, or overall health suffers for it.
+It seems no matter what kind of diet they have, their stomach, skin, or overall health suffers from it.

 Your dog could have some sort of allergy or sensitivity to a certain ingredient, so you need to find a food that doesn’t have that ingredient.
 Coming up with the appropriate diet plan can be very difficult.
 So, it is very important to consult with your vet to determine if your dog is an eligible candidate for the recipe you’re selecting.

 Your vet can give you recommendations and you can work together to find a diet in your budget.
-There are lots of different factors that go into what determine the best food for your dog.
+There are lots of different factors that go into determining the best food for your dog.
 So always make sure that your vet is aware of your dog’s entire health and dietary history so they can give the best advice.

 2. Choose a Suitable Recipe